 At PureGold, we are committed to continue working with the community and our partners to create economic, social, and environmental benefits, and to continually seek out ways to improve.
-The protection of wildlife, lands, and waters in the local area are a key focus for us all.
+The protection of wildlife, lands, and waters in the local area will remain a primary focus in all that we do.

-The construction and operation of the PureGold mine will have a significant direct impact on the local economy of the Red Lake region.
-With direct employment of over 300 workers on average over an initial 12-year mine life – a projected $450 million in life-of-mine local salaries, as well as a direct capital investment of approximately $350 million – the economic benefits of our new mine will extend far beyond the borders of Red Lake.
+The operation of the PureGold mine will have a significant direct impact on the local economy of the Red Lake region.
+The economic benefits of our new mine will extend far beyond the borders of Red Lake.

 In the development and operation of our mine, our goal is to provide an opportunity for employees to gain important, transferable skills through their work – skills that will benefit the entire region for the longer term.

 In July 2019, PureGold joined the First Nation communities of Wabauskang and Lac Seul in signing of a Project Agreement for the PureGold mine.
 This agreement provides a framework for communication, cooperation, collaboration, support, and long-term benefits between the First Nations and PureGold.
 We look forward to continuing to work our Wabauskang First Nation and Lac Seul First Nation partners.

 At PureGold, we maintain consultation and engagement with the local communities through Community Consultation Forums, and by hosting open houses for updates on the progress on the mine site, dialogue with residents, and information on potential employment opportunities.